MnM/gwt-portlet-bridge/README.md

 ## Downloads

-All released artefacts can be downloaded from [here](https://github.com/chfourie/gwt-portlet-bridge/downloads).
+All released artifacts can be downloaded from [here](https://github.com/chfourie/gwt-portlet-bridge/downloads).

 ## Building from Source